google/openhtf/docs/event_sequence.md

 `PhaseGroup` collections behave like contexts.
-They are entered if their `setup` phases are all non-terminal; if this happens, the `teardown` phases are guarenteed to run.  `PhaseGroup` collections can contain additional `PhaseGroup` instances.
+They are entered if their `setup` phases are all non-terminal; if this happens, the `teardown` phases are guaranteed to run.  `PhaseGroup` collections can contain additional `PhaseGroup` instances.
 If a nested group has a terminal phase, the outer groups will trigger the same shortcut logic.